Desktop App Capabilities and Components

 Linux $HOME/.kube/

 When an end user connects to a Kubernetes service, the app creates a Kube config file, banyan, in the Kube Config location.
-To make the Banyan Kubernetes Service the default method to access their cluster, end users can set the KUBECONFIG env variable and then use the config use-context commands as detailed in the kubectl docs.
+To make the Kubernetes Service the default method to access their cluster, end users can set the KUBECONFIG env variable and then use the config use-context commands as detailed in the kubectl docs.

 This feature uses the proxy-url capability available in kubectl v1.19+.
 If end users are using an older version of kubectl, they will need to add https_proxy env var in front of their kubectl commands.